 This post, Buffalo Chicken Wings, contains affiliate links.
-As an Amazon Associate, I earn from qualifying purchases with no additional cost to you.
+As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 Whenever we’re having a party, Buffalo Chicken Wings are on the menu.
 These wings are perfect for game day or any day.
 I even make these for weekend dinners – sometimes baked, sometimes fried.
 Make sure you check out 29 Best Game Day Recipes.

-In this recipe, Spicy Chicken Wings are deep-fried.
+In this recipe, Buffalo Chicken Wings are deep-fried.
 If you don’t eat fried foods, no problem, I’m going to give you alternative ways to cook the wings.

 For the deep-fried method, you’ll need peanut oil for frying.
 I always use peanut oil because it has a high smoke point and a neutral taste.
 You can also use canola oil.